goldin2008/Note/README.md

 *Strong applied skills in machine learning, programming, and statistics

 *Excellent communicator and cross-functional collaborator

+*Strong verbal and written communication skills.

+*Can work in a fast-paced environment.
 ```

 Preferred Qualifications
 ```
 *Master’s or PhD in a relevant field and/or experience in any of the following is highly regarded: